 - You can create new INA tariffs in case the ones already available don’t suit your service needs

-- You can transmit cdr information to the other operators (CDP-TSPs) via a secure protocol (SSH) in case you are using offline tariff profiles
+- You can transmit cdr information to the other operators (CDP-TSPs) via a dedicated API in case you are using offline tariff profiles

 - You can choose the level of automation of your INA process by using your preferred mix among full automation (WS API) or manual interventions via our web-based GUI.
 Note that some transactions like tariff creations are only available on the manual interface.

 - The INA routing service is also included : You can use our dedicated WS API to retrieve periodically information about where to route calls to INA numbers and at what price

 - Sign the Teldas User Contract INA (English) / Benutzervertrag INA (German) in addition to the Teldas ONP User contract.
 Note that integral part of the User Contract INA is the SLA (Appendix 6): This is a multilateral SLA valid among operators being part of the INA process, to ensure that the agreed timing and process is followed by all parties, so that quality of service can be offered to the end customers.
 SLA penalties are to be charged among operators directly, TELDAS being not involved in the billing process itself.
 All User contract Appendices can be found under our "Fees" section below.